therealnicoroshi/modlist/README.md

     Change the resolution to match your chosen resolution then save

-If running 21:9 3440x1440 change these in the MCM
+If running 21:9 3440x1440 change these in the MCM in game.

 SkyUI:

-Set 3D Item to H= 24, and Scale to 1.2.
+Set 3D Item to H= 24, and Scale to 1.2

-Set Item Card to H= - 225.
+Set Item Card to H= -225

 Show Player in Menus:

-X Offset = 50
+X Offset = 45

 TrueHUD:

-Set X to - 0.125 for Player Widget.
+Set X to -0.125 for Player Widget.

 ## Congratulations you are now installed and set up.

  # Included Tools: